dotnet/designs/proposed/swift-interop.md

 2. Use a special return type `SwiftReturn<T>` to indicate the error parameter and combine it with the return value.
 3. Use special helper functions `Marshal.Get/SetLastSwiftError` to get and set the last Swift error.
 Our various compilers will automatically emit a call to `SetLastSwiftError` from Swift functions and emit a call to `GetLastSwiftError` in the epilog of `UnmanagedCallersOnly` methods.
 The projection generation will emit calls to `Marshal.Get/SetLastSwiftError` to get and set these values to and from exceptions.
 4. Implicitly transform the error register into an exception at the interop boundary.
+5. Use `SwiftError` on a `ref` or `out` parameter to indicate the error parameter.

 We have a prototype that uses Rejected Option 1; however, using an attribute has the same limitations as the attribute option for the self register.

 Rejected Option 2 provides a more functional-programming-style API that is more intuitive than the `SwiftError` options above, but likely more expensive to implement.
 As a result, Option 2 would be better as a higher-level option and not the option implemented by the JIT/AOT compilers.

 Rejected Option 3 provides an alternative approach.
 As the "Error Register" is always register-sized, we can use runtime-supported helper functions to stash away and retrieve the error register.
 Unlike options 2 or 3, we don't need to do any signature manipulation as the concept of "this Swift call can return an error" is not represented in the signature.
 Responsibility to convert the returned error value into a .NET type, such as an exception, would fall to the projection tooling.
 Since option 4 does not express whether or not the target function throws at the signature level, the JIT/AOT compilers would always need to emit the calls to the helpers when compiling calls to and from Swift code.
-If the projection of Swift types into .NET will always use exception and not pass Swift errors as the error types directly, then Option 4 reduces the design burden on the runtime teams by removing the type that would only be used at the lowest level of the Swift/.NET interop.
-However, Option 4 would leave some performance on the table as it would effectively require us to store and read the error value into thread-local storage instead of reading the error value from the register directly.
+If the projection of Swift types into .NET will always use exception and not pass Swift errors as the error types directly, then Option 3 reduces the design burden on the runtime teams by removing the type that would only be used at the lowest level of the Swift/.NET interop.
+However, Option 3 would leave some performance on the table as it would effectively require us to store and read the error value into thread-local storage when we stash and retrieve the error value instead of reading the error value from the register directly.
+Due to the performance hit of reading/writing thread-local storage at each transition, we have rejected this option.

 Rejected Option 4 would be most similar to the Objective-C interop experience.
 However, this experience would require more work in the JIT/AOT compilers and would make the translation between .NET exception and Swift error codes inflexible.
 Modern .NET interop solutions generally push error-exception translation mechanisms to be controlled by higher-level interop code generators instead of the runtime for flexibility.
 Not selecting this option would require all `CallConvSwift` `UnmanagedCallersOnly` methods to wrap their contents in a `try-catch` to translate any exceptions.
 This is already done for the COM source generator and had to be done by Binding Tools for Swift, so the pattern has a lot of implementation expertise.

+Rejected Option 5 would have provided a better ".NET" shape than our selected alternative; however, the additional complexity in the UnmanagedCallersOnly case is not worth the cost.

 ##### Async Context Register

 In the SwiftAsync calling convention, there is also an Async Context register, similar to the Self and Error registers.
 Like the error register, the async context must be passed by a pointer value.
 As a result, similar options apply here, with the same constraints.
 Additionally, we don't already have an existing `CallConvAsync` calling convention modifier, so going the calling convention route like proposed for the self register is not practical.
-As a result, we will likely need to use a special type like `SwiftAsyncContext` to represent the async context register, similar to the proposals for the error register.
+As a result, we will likely need to use a special type like `SwiftAsyncContext` to represent the async context register, similar to the proposals for the error register and the self register.

 ##### Tuples